Virus cancellations send Olympic beach hopefuls scrambling

 “That’s the only five-star before the Olympic cutoff date.
 It’s the most money and the most points in our sport.
 That’s obviously what every athlete is looking for,” Taylor Crabb said.
 “I have no doubt that the race between us three American teams will probably come down to that last tournament, because of how close everything is.
 That will be a huge factor if that goes, or stays.”

-The FIVB did not immediately respond to a request for comment, but in postponing the tournament in Yangzhou the international governing body said: “The health and wellbeing of our athletes, officials and fans is our number one priority.”
+The FIVB did not immediately respond to a request for comment, but in postponing the tournament in Yangzhou, China, the international governing body said: “The health and wellbeing of our athletes, officials and fans is our number one priority.”

 USA Volleyball also expressed concern about its athletes and has been sending frequent updates on the outbreak as well as practical advice about hand-washing and other tips as the athletes continue to travel.